 Chihuahuas are one of the most popular family lap dogs today.
 Even though they are tiny, they have big and wonderful personalities.
-Chihuahuas are descendants of an ancient dog called the Techichi.
+Chihuahuas are descendants of an ancient dog breed called the Techichi.

 Ancient Reasons for Breeding the Chihuahua